Gemma’s 98.80 ATAR Hacks: Tips for HSC English Students

 At the end of year 11, I logged in to our school’s Moodle and downloaded the previous year’s assessment notifications for English.

-I read through what each assessment encompassed, and worked on my texts based on what the assessments would need.
-Though the questions asked for each assessment wouldn’t be exactly the same, I knew that I would need to prepare a powerpoint for AoS, three essays for Mod A, a podcast for Mod B, and practice viewing tasks for Mod C.
+Though the questions asked for each assessment wouldn’t be exactly the same, I knew that I would need to prepare a PowerPoint for AoS, three essays for Mod A, a podcast for Mod B, and practice viewing tasks for Mod C.

 Thus, I was a little less stressed out than some of my peers and could focus whole-hearted and whole-minded on the task at hand.

-With the take-home tasks, I would do bit by bit daily and try to finish it within the week so that I wouldn’t have to worry about it, and also so that I could send in drafts to my teacher and receive feedback.
+With take-home tasks, I would do them bit by bit daily and try to finish them within the week so that I could send in drafts to my teacher and receive feedback.
 That way, the final copy would be written to perfection.

 How I prepared for the Trial English Exam